 Here’s a very neat method I learned from the classic personal finance book, Your Money or Your Life: how to calculate my real hourly wage and why I should do it.

-That means we are literally giving up our life for money.
 Which raises the question: are the things we’re spending money on worth the life we’re giving up to buy them?